Hardwood Floor Installers • Engineered & Solid Wood • Vancouver

 Removal / disposal / trims By quote Existing floor type, baseboard handling, disposal, finishing scope

 *Planning ranges only.
-For exact pricing, request a written estimate: get a free hardwood quote.
+For exact pricing, request a written estimate: get a hardwood floor installation quote.

-This page is primarily focused on Vancouver hardwood floor installation.
+This page is primarily focused on hardwood floor installation in Vancouver.
 We also take on suitable hardwood projects in Richmond, Burnaby, New Westminster, North Vancouver, West Vancouver, Surrey, Langley, Delta, and other Lower Mainland areas when the scope is a fit.

-These pages support hardwood projects without pulling focus away from this main service page.
+These pages support hardwood floor installation projects without pulling focus away from this main hardwood installation page.

 Subfloor Leveling & Grinding

-Flatness, patching, and prep before hardwood installation.
+Flatness, patching, grinding, and prep before hardwood installation.
 View subfloor prep.

 Vinyl Plank Installation